Cannabis Mother Plant Care: Selection, Maintenance & Cloning

 Desired Traits and Phenotypes

 When choosing a stock specimen, you look for traits that match your production goals.
-You inspect bud structure, leaf density, and resin production to evaluate potential.
-Furthermore, you assess plant vigor and adaptation to your grow environment.
+You inspect bud structure, leaf density, and resin production.
+Crucially, you should also look for mothers that show strong natural resistance to common issues like mold and pests, as this resilience will be passed on to every clone.
 By focusing on phenotype consistency, you ensure cuttings inherit the features you value most.
-Consequently, you save time and resources by propagating from specimens that deliver high yields and strong cannabinoid profiles.
+You also note growth rate and internode spacing to control canopy height.

 Health and Vigor Checks